Sisal Rugs Direct Frequently Asked Questions

 What determines the price of a rug?

-The cost of a rug is determined by the type of material (sisal, sisal wool, seagrass, jute or mountain grass), the type of binding (wide, extra-wide, designer’s series cotton, linen, faux leather, leather or tapestry) and the size of the rug.
+The cost of a rug is determined by the type of material, the type of binding (narrow, wide, extra-wide, linen, faux leather, leather or outdoor) and the size of the rug.

 What is Sisal Rugs Direct return policy?

-All rugs can be returned for reasons of manufacturers defect or damage during transit.
+All rugs are guaranteed against manufacturers' defect or damage during transit.
 If either of these happens, we will repair or replace the rug at no charge as quickly as possible.
 Contact us immediately if there is a problem with your rug.
+Returns on cleaning items are not accepted under any circumstance.

 Unless specifically indicated in the Site, the Site and all content and other materials on the Site, including, without limitation, the Sisal Rugs Direct logo, and all designs, text, graphics, pictures, information, data, other files and the selection and arrangement thereof (collectively, the “Site Materials”) are the proprietary property of Sisal Rugs Direct or its licensors and are protected by U.S. and international copyright laws.